DannyBen/katacoda-scenarios/jobly/welcome.md

 [localhost:3000][1]

-Send a job to the server
+Send a job to the server (repeat a few times)

 `jobly send Hello`{{execute}}